Romano-Mancini/Learning_Arduino/12_ServoMotorDegreesMonitor/README.md

 ## Additional Notes

-- Adjust the wiring as demonstrated in the video tutorial or your specific setup.
-- The `SevSeg` library provides functions to control the 4-digits LED display, including setting brightness and displaying numbers.
 - The LED display updates every 5 milliseconds to show the current angle of the servo motor.
+In total, there is a delay of 20 milliseconds between one analogRead and another.
+This is done to ensure that the servo motor has completed its movement before reading another position.